NTifyApp/NTify/README.md

 Stable version
 ![Screen Shot](SpotifyXPShowStable.png)

-I developed SpotifyXP for my old daily driver that runs Windows XP.
-My daily driver is now an MacBook Pro (2022)
+We originally developed SpotifyXP for a computer that runs Windows XP.

 <h3>Why use SpotifyXP:</h3>

-On December 2022, Spotify shutdown it's last version for Windows XP, making this application the only way to listen to Spotify.
+SpotifyXP keeps the music alive on Windows versions up to 8.1!

 ## The SpotifyXP Wiki

-The SpotifyXP Wiki is available to help fix any bugs or problems that may be found when using SpotifyXP.
+The SpotifyXP Wiki is available to help when using SpotifyXP.
-When you have an issue, check the Wiki before creating an Issue to see if that issue had already been resolved.
+Check existing issues before reporting a new one.
+If not existing, the team'll resolve it 😊

 ## System Requirements